Camp Dubois

 Camp Dubois was a fully operating military camp.
-Soldiers stationed at the camp were required to participate in training, maintain personal cleanliness, police the camp and other duties spelled out by the United States military.
+Soldiers stationed at the camp were required to participate in training, maintain personal cleanliness, police the camp and other duties spelled out by the United States military based on the training manuals of Baron von Steuben.
 They had inspections, marched, stood guard duty and hunted to supplement their military rations.
 Sergeant John Ordway was in charge of the camp during periods in which both Lewis and Clark were away.

 On May 14, 1804, the Expedition, under Clark's command, left Camp River Dubois on the east side of the Mississippi River and sailed up the Missouri River.